 Though it was smooth sailing, figuratively speaking, the astronauts, Bob Behnken and Doug Hurley did say that riding a Falcon 9 was "totally different" to riding NASA's Space Shuttle and that the experience was somewhat rougher than expected.

-After the astronauts had stayed aboard the ISS for just over two months, the newly named 'Endeavour' Demo-2 capsule returned to Earth on August 2, 2020, with the astronauts on board.
+The astronauts had stayed aboard the ISS for just over two months.
+After this, the newly named 'Endeavour' Demo-2 capsule returned to Earth on August 2, 2020, with the astronauts on board.

 After 'Starhopper's' second test flight saw the company "hop" its prototype roughly 500 feet (150 meters).
 Further tests, including a few less successful ones, led to the building and testing of a full Starship prototype, SN5 on August 5, 2020.